 T:me: Where Everybody Knows Your Name

-T:me has been a Hong Kong gay bar staple for almost a decade.
+T:me has been a staple among Hong Kong gay bars for almost a decade.
 Tucked away in an alley behind Central’s Hollywood Road, the quiet bar run by partners Fred Ng and Barry Sum is great for socialising and making new friends.
 Every Tuesday and Thursday there’s free gin and vodka from 8:30pm until they run out.

 Happy Paradise: ’80s Disco and Cantonese Cuisine

 Expect neon lights, an ’80s Cantopop soundtrack, creative cocktails and modern takes on Cantonese classics.
 At Happy Paradise, head chef May Chow (Asia’s Best Female Chef 2017, but honestly just one of the best chefs full stop) maintains the traditional flavours and philosophy of Cantonese cuisine while adding her own spin to dishes like chicken wings stuffed with cuttlefish and black truffle; scallop noodles; and seared skirt steak noodles with preserved lemons and seaweed butter.
 She’s a vocal advocate for LGBTQI+ rights and often hosts one-off events featuring drag queen Virgin Xtravaganzah.

 If you’re all about body expression, Host is the monthly party for you.
 It’s held at Mihn Club, a ‘safe space’ club in Central that hosts visiting and local DJs, alternative events and punters of all race, gender and sexual identity.
 On Host nights you’re encouraged to strip down and feel free in your own skin while dancing to a playlist of electronic music.
 There’s no dress code – and no photos.